-- Voter Registration - Registering low-income and other disenfranchised people to vote through partnerships with community organizations, labor groups, and social service agencies.
+- Voter Registration – We do outreach to low-income and under-served communities to register their residents to vote.
+We also conduct voter registration through partnerships with community organizations, labor groups, and social service agencies.

-- Voter Participation Pledges - Encouraging registered voters to sign an “I Pledge To Vote!” form.
+- Voter Participation Pledges – We encourage registered voters to sign an “I Pledge To Vote!” form.
 We use these pledges to educate and mobilize.

 - Voter Education – We help to inform new voters about the voting process and polling place locations.
 We ensure voting rights by dispelling myths about disenfranchisement for past criminal convictions, identification requirements at polling places, and related ballot access issues.

-- Voter Guides - Producing voter guides that include candidates’ answers on targeted questions about solutions for ending hunger and poverty.
-The guides are distributed to Just Harvest members, newly registered voters, pledgers, and to other low-income voters.
+- Voter Guides – We produce voter guides that include candidates’ answers on targeted questions about solutions for ending hunger and poverty.
+We distribute the guides to Just Harvest members, newly registered voters, pledgers, and to other low-income voters.

-- Voter Mobilization - Conducting non-partisan Get-Out-The-Vote drives including public events, media, phone banking and direct mail contacts to new registrants and pledgers, and face-to-face reminders at community partner agencies.
+- Voter Mobilization – We conduct non-partisan Get-Out-The-Vote drives during election seasons.
+This includes public events, media, phone banking, and direct mail to new registrants and pledgers, and face-to-face reminders at community partner agencies.